-- Testing - A group of volunteers sample and analyze the San Bernard River from their vantage point on the river each month and submit their findings to H-GAC’s Stream Team which is then incorporated in Austin with additional data at the Texas Commission of Environmental Quality (TCEQ) master database.
+- Testing - A volunteer takes a sample and analyzes the San Bernard River from her vantage point on the river each month and submits findings to H-GAC’s Stream Team which is then incorporated in Austin with additional data at the Texas Commission of Environmental Quality (TCEQ) master database.

 - Annually FOR hosts the San Bernard River Clean Up.
 Volunteers known as the “Clean Team” are asked to put their boats in the water or hop aboard a friend’s boat and pull trash out of the river.
 As needed heavy debris days are scheduled to remove large and/or concentrated debris areas.
 This event is a great community rallying celebration that helps us unite in the true meaning of “Friends Of the River”.

 - Phillips 66 and ChevronPhillips host a quarterly Citizens Advisory Panel meeting designed to keep the public informed about environmental, health and safety concerns at their Sweeny complexes.
 We have three volunteers currently representing FOR on the panel.

 - There are two Environmental Committee members committed to overseeing the welfare of this precious county asset, Hanson Riverside County Park.

 - FOR has contracted with Texas Dept of Transportation (TX DOT) to de-litter a two mile section of FM 2611.
 Contractually FOR has agreed to have four “Trash Pick Ups” (Adopt A Highway) per year.
 The thought behind this volunteer effort is to get the trash off the highway before it gets in the river.
 The dates are posted below and volunteers are welcome!